 All entities in this category possess the qualities of life (in that they are alive as opposed to dead) and growth (in that they grow).

-Examples Include: (Any entity that possesses these two traits as a part of a larger collection of traits, or these two traits alone) Plants, like flowers and trees, and human embryos, or any dividing embryo for that matter.
+Examples Include: (Any entity that possesses these two traits as a part of a larger collection of traits, or these two traits alone) Plants, like flowers and trees, and human embryos, or any dividing/developing embryo, for that matter.

 Level Two: Mobility

-All entities in this category are able to self-propel, either purposely or involuntarily.
+All entities in this category are able to self-propel, either intentionally or involuntarily, or move, either consciously or unconsciously, or as a reactive responsive to stimuli, regardless of whether the entity is aware of the stimuli.
 And, of course, all entities in this category can also live & grow, since each Category includes Qualities listed in the lower numbered Categories.

-Examples Include: Jellyfish, plankton, krill, sea monkeys, shrimp, young human fetuses, earthworms….
+Examples Include: plankton, krill, sea monkeys, shrimp, underdeveloped human and/or vertebrate fetuses early in gestation, and earthworms, etc….

 Level Three: Simple Sentience & Instinct

-All entities in this category are capable of perceiving, processing, and interpreting pain, and of acting in accord with instinct, such as fight or flight responses… And these entities can also move, live, and grow.
+All entities in this category are capable of perceiving, processing, and interpreting pain as a result of rudimentary consciousness, and some are also able to act in accord with involuntary instinct, such as fight or flight responses.
+(And these entities can also move, live, and grow, of course.)

 Level Four: Maintaining a Social Hierarchy

-Entities in this category are cooperative, but without the ability to truly comprehend the possible benefits of cooperation and without being motivated by reciprocal altruism, due to a lack of a sophisticated brain.
-Animals of a higher numbered category will possess the ability to organize into a hierarchy, but surpass this level, due to the ability to overcome or “out-think” their instinctual programming.
+Entities in this category are cooperative, but without the ability to truly comprehend the possible benefits of cooperation and without being motivated by reciprocal altruism, due to the lack of a more sophisticated brain.
+Animals of a higher numbered category will possess the ability to voluntarily organize into a hierarchy, but surpass this level, due to the ability to “overcome” or “out-think” their instinctual programming.
+In other words, higher-number-rung animals may have free will.

 Level Five: Simple Obedience and Trainability

-Entities in this category may exemplify a characteristic that resembles obedience due to positive reinforcement tactics.
+Entities in this category may exemplify a characteristic that resembles obedience due to the desire to illicit positive reinforcement tactics from “trainers.”
 They possess complex sentience- the ability to feel both pleasure and pain.
 They may have a very simple understanding of social hierarchy and where they fall in the social order.

-Examples Include: rabbits, birds of a ‘lower’ intelligence level, rats
+Examples Include: rabbits, ferrets, birds of a ‘lower’ intelligence level, rats

 Level Six: Complicated, but not Complex, Language

-Entities of this category possess an ability to communicate that is essential in maintaining a complicated social order.
-They are often highly trainable, possess an understanding of where they fit into their group’s social order, and can solve problems in order to attain benefits.
+Entities of this category possess an ability to communicate that is essential to maintaining a complicated social order.
+They are often highly trainable, possess an understanding of where and how they fit into their group’s social order, and can solve problems in order to attain benefits.

-Examples Include: Intelligent birds like parrots and ravens, wolves, many breeds of domesticated dogs, cats
+Examples Include: Intelligent birds like some parrots and ravens, wolves, many breeds of domesticated dogs, cats, otters, octopi, etc.

 Level Seven: Social Cooperation

-The social “pecking” order is often very well established, understood, and reliant upon reciprocal altruism, and even empathy, for stability.
-Entities in this category can be highly intelligent and highly trainable.
+For these animals, the social “pecking order” is often very well established, understood, and relies heavily upon reciprocal altruism, and even empathy, for stability.
+Entities in this category can be highly intelligent and highly trainable, and can even be taught alternative means of communication.

 Level Eight: Self Awareness, Creativity, and Altruism

-Entities of this category include those that are able to solve complex problems and utilize inventions as well as create from imagination.
+Entities of this category include those that are able to solve complex problems and utilize inventions, as well as create original works from their imaginations.
 They have excellent memories and utilize complex language.
 Reciprocal altruism, empathy (and even mourning and “respect” for the dead) are proof of intelligence and key to maintaining the social order.
 Altruistic acts (like rescuing) may also occur.
-Having a good memory is essential for members of this level, since memories “imprint” and influence future actions and embody what’s seen as one’s personality.
+Having a good memory is essential for members of this level, since memories “imprint” and influence future actions and embody what is perceived and interpreted as one’s unique personality.

 Level Nine: Moral Reasoning

 Entities of this category include those who are able to look at a problem and solve it on the basis that the outcome is morally right as opposed to directly and personally beneficial.
-Intentional, and possibly detrimental, self-sacrifice may be exemplified by members of this category in order to do the morally right action as opposed to the self-sustaining action.
-Members have the ability to act contrary to their own self-interest in order to preserve what’s seen as a “larger,” or more important, ideal.
-It can certainly be argued that elephants (as was the case in the highly publicized (youtube) example of a mother elephant attempting to rescue a baby rhino who was stuck in the mud) dogs, and dolphins are capable of altruism.
-But “Level Nine” members possess an ability that is a bit more complicated than altruism.
+Intentional, and possibly detrimental, self-sacrifice may be exemplified by members of this category in order to commit to an ethical action as opposed to, and as an alternative to, a self-sustaining action.
+Members of this group have the ability to act contrary to their own self-interest in order to preserve what’s seen as a “larger,” more important ideology.
+It can certainly be argued that elephants (as was the case in the highly publicized (“YouTube”) example of a mother elephant attempting to rescue a baby rhino that was stuck in the mud), dogs, and dolphins are capable of altruism.
+But “Level Nine” members possess an ability that is a bit more complicated than altruism or what we may interpret as “charity.”
 They possess moral reasoning.
-They have the ability to act “on principle” and also understand the essential and innate morality of the principle.
+They have the ability to act “on principle” and also understand the essential and innate morality of the principle and why it exists.
+They do not rely on dogmatic reasoning however, because acting out or believing something derived from an authoritarian source is simply and example of blind obedience, which is exemplified by and designated to members of rungs six and seven.

 Level Ten: Logical Reasoning and Proof Recognition

 Now, it’s highly likely that a pro-life advocate may point out that since human beings are somewhat unique in their ability to climb all ten rungs of the ladder within their lifetime, they should be given the opportunity to do so instead of being “cut down” while residing at Level One.
-But this argument is simply a repackaging of the potentiality argument, that “If ‘x’ will one day possess all of the qualities of ‘y,’ that make ‘y’ qualify as ‘z,’ then ‘x’ is equal to ‘z’ and should therefore be treated like ‘y.’”
-(If x -> y, and y = z, then x = z) In other words, if an embryo will one day become an adult human, and adult humans are persons, then an embryo is a person and should be treated like a person.
-While this equation sounds tempting, imagine the implications of thinking in this way!
+But this argument is simply a repackaging of the potentiality argument, that “If ‘x’ will one day possess all of the qualities of ‘y,’ that make ‘y’ qualify as ‘z,’ then ‘x’ is equal to ‘z’ and should therefore be treated like ‘y.’” (x -> y & y = z; x = z) In other words, if an embryo will one day become an adult human, and adult humans are persons, then an embryo is a person and should be treated like a person.
+While this equation seems tempting and valid, imagine the implications of thinking in this way!
 As Judith Jarvis Thomson wrote almost 40 years ago, “An acorn is not an oak tree,” and we’d therefore look pretty stupid attempting to fasten a tire swing to an acorn or trying to climb one.
-Also, even though all living humans will eventually become corpses, that does not mean we should treat all humans like corpses (throwing dirt on them, embalming them, burying them six feet under the Earth, putting bouquets of flowers on their chests and talking to them as if they’re unable to respond, etc.), or that all living humans are corpses now.
+Also, even though all living humans will eventually become corpses, that does not mean we should treat all humans like corpses (throwing dirt on them, embalming them, burying them six feet under the ground, putting bouquets of flowers on their chests and talking to them as if they’re unable to respond, etc.).
+Nor are all living humans corpses now.
 So even though some embryos are capable of climbing the rungs of the development ladder, given the right, ideal conditions, we ought not treat them as if they’ve already done so.
 Doing this undermines the accomplishments of those who have managed to reach higher rungs and, given that entities on different rungs of the ladder possess different rights, and therefore different treatment requirements, it would be illogical to stipulate specific treatment for all entities on a particular rung, unless those entires happen to be human embryos.

-This pro-life camp desire to perceive embryos and young fetuses as ‘on par’ with full grown, post-born humans illustrates an emotional, as opposed to logical, component of the debate on reproductive rights, a component upon which the pro-life “side” is heavily reliant.
-The heavily intuitive ‘linking‘ of embryos and fetuses to babies, babies to children, and children to adults is a thought process on which the pro-choice “side” is far too lenient.
-It’s as if we think, “Oh, they think cell clusters are babies!
-That’s so cute!”
-And then we give them a pass for being “simple.”
-However, the abortion debate itself would be simpler if we could just ‘edit out,’ that forgiving part of ourselves that sees faithful, fanatic, illogical, rights-squashing extremists as being somewhat equivalent to the kids who compete at the Special Olympics.
-But we really shouldn’t do that.
-It’s an insult to S.O.
-Athletes.
+However, the abortion debate itself would be simpler if we could just ‘edit out,’ that forgiving part of ourselves that sees faithful, fanatic, illogical, rights-squashing extremists as being somewhat equivalent to kids who still believe in Santa.
+But we really shouldn’t do that, because it is insulting to those who are capable of logical and rationally justifiable thought, but are unable to do so because no one ever taught them how.
+Instead, they were strong-armed into their beliefs under a heavy-handed threat of hell.
 Yes, the fanatics go to church, and that’s precious.
 Yes, they tend to have children, which makes them parents, and we feel the need to respect parents.
-Yes, they are incapable of listening to rational, reasonable arguments akin to 2 + 2 = 4, and that makes us want to pat their heads, give them a cookie, and move on to higher, more enlightened ground.
-And yes, they see us as killers, so in keeping with the dichotomy, they must be the flower-giving hippies… and who doesn’t love hippies?
+Yes, they seem to be incapable of listening to and processing rational, reasonable arguments akin to 2 + 2 = 4, and that makes us want to shake our heads, give them a cookie, and move on to higher, more enlightened ground.
+And yes, they see us (the reasonable masses on Rung Ten) as killers, so in keeping with the dichotomy, they must be flower-giving hippies… and who doesn’t love hippies?
 (Seriously, I know they smell funny thanks to their love affair with petuli, but who can claim that environmental, recycling, chilling, peace-loving, non-carbon-footprint-having, two-brain-cells-left-thanks-to-all-the-weed, clown-like hippies are evil?)

 Feel free to leave a reply using the form below!